cwbooth5/toolvaluator/README.md

 # Design

+I made this to fill out a little gap in my toolset where I would create all these MCP servers but wouldn't figure out what to do when models stumbled around my tool definintions.
+The tool name and organization along with the signature and docstring is crucial to making sure the models just figure out my tools.
+In practice, I've seen wildly different behavior from model to model.
+The accuracy of the model's decisions is quite important.
+The latency is a secondary concern of mine because there are some situations when I need to string together a bunch of tool calls and want to see how many I can cram into a unit of time.

 This doesn't get the model to call the tool.
 We are only measuring the model's decision.
+It's reading the MCP tool definition in your tool and using that with the model, just like when your AI client registers your tools with the model.

 ## Installation